peter-evans/blog/content/posts/github-actions-how-to-automate-code-formatting-in-pull-requests.md

 With a lot of trial and error, I discovered this is possible using an `on: pull_request` workflow in GitHub Actions.
 The following example uses the [autopep8](https://github.com/peter-evans/autopep8) action to format Python code.

-**Important caveat 1:** Due to [limitations on forked repositories](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token#permissions-for-the-github_token) these workflows do not work for pull requests raised from forks.
+**Important caveat 1:** Due to [token restrictions on public repository forks](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token) these workflows do not work for pull requests raised from forks.
+Private repositories can be configured to [enable workflows](https://docs.github.com/en/github/administering-a-repository/disabling-or-limiting-github-actions-for-a-repository#enabling-workflows-for-private-repository-forks) from forks to run without restriction.

-**Important caveat 2:** If you have other pull request checks besides the following workflow then you must use a [Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) instead of the default `GITHUB_TOKEN`.
+**Important caveat 2:** If you have other pull request checks besides the following workflow then you must use a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) instead of the default `GITHUB_TOKEN`.
 This is due to a deliberate limitation imposed by GitHub Actions that events raised by a workflow (such as `push`) cannot trigger further workflow runs.
 This is to prevent accidental "infinite loop" situations, and as an anti-abuse measure.
-Using a `repo` scoped [Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) is an approved workaround.
-See [this GitHub issue](https://github.com/peter-evans/create-pull-request/issues/48) for further detail.
+Using a `repo` scoped [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) is an approved workaround.
+See [here](https://github.com/peter-evans/create-pull-request/blob/master/docs/concepts-guidelines.md#triggering-further-workflow-runs) for further detail.

 How it works: